Lumberton / I-95 KOA Journey, 465 Kenric Dr, in Back Swamp, Lumberton, NC 28360

 "OK Road Trippers listen up!
 And I mean you in the driver’s seat.
 Listen good.
 Because if you have a few bucks you may want to make an investment.
 On your right you will see a large KOA Campground full of RV’s.

-In the age of COVID, how are travel-hungry Americans hoping to travel?
+In the age of post-COVID, how are travel-hungry Americans hoping to travel?
 If you get the answer right, you can make a few judicious decisions like, buy a stock in that particular travel vertical.
 That’s right.
 Buy Thor Industries stock which is a conglomerate that owns Jayco, and Airstream Campers among others.

 Or better yet, you can buy a COVID camper itself and just profit by the ride.
 That’s because demand for RV’s is skyrocketing as road trips will be the preferred form of travel in the foreseeable future.